-La Cena de los Idiotas: Francis Veber's Le Dîne de Cons was released in the United States as The Dinner Game.
-In its latest incarnation, translated into Spanish by Paco Mir, a group of men takes turns inviting a simpleton to dine with them.
+La Cena de los Idiotas: Francis Veber's Le Dîne de Cons was released in the United States as The Dinner Game and screened at the Miami Film Festival in 1999.
+In its latest incarnation it has been translated into Spanish by Paco Mir and produced by Venevision International in conjunction with the Hispanic Theater Guild.
+A group of men takes turns inviting a simpleton to dine with them.
 The guest's social gracelessness allows the hosts to congratulate themselves on what fine specimens they are by comparison.
+This rollicking adaptation features Juan Manuel Cifuentes as the "idiot" Agustín, who becomes a catalyst for disaster through a series of fallacious phone calls and a case of mistaken identity.
+Cifuentes's rapid-fire Castilian Spanish hits the audience's funny bone, then ricochets into their hearts with his lovable portrayal of the unwitting nincompoop.
 While the comedic moments have been broadened, they maintain their honesty.
 The larger-than-life characterizations and Latin cultural references can be embraced and appreciated by a multinational audience.
-Julio Kaufmann skillfully directs. -- CR Through May 9.
+Julio Kaufmann skillfully directs.
+The design by Claudia Pecchio is greatly enhanced by abstract art from Alexis de la Sierra.
+Enrique Cirino's lighting design includes some exquisite practical lighting instruments that double as decorative set dressings. -- CR Through May 9.
 Venevision International Theater, Riviera Plaza, 1560 S. Dixie Hwy., Coral Gables.
 305-663-5410.

 Trembling Hands: How far will one friend go for another?
 In Ivonne Azurdia's grotesque, funny crime drama now in its world premiere by the Mad Cat Theatre Company, the answer is very, very far indeed.
 Following up on her splendid Tin Box Boomerang, a hit for Mad Cat last season, Azurdia again spins a tale of loyalty, menace, and money woes, this time among three Miami medical-school students whose quest to come up with quick cash leads them into a ghastly scheme that goes haywire.
 Filled with film noir references and pungent humor, Trembling Hands is another high-energy entertainment from the Mad Cat crew. -- RM Through May 1.
 The Light Box, 3000 Biscayne Blvd.
 305-576-6377.